-Interpretations of end times prophecy have become increasingly more embellished and bizarre over the years, divorcing the pattern of a loving, redemptive God throughout history with one of seemingly pointless violence, judgment, and terrifying death.
+Interpretations of end times prophecy have become increasingly more embellished and bizarre over the years, divorcing the pattern of a historical Jesus who advocated non-violence with one now seemingly the perpetrator of pointless violence, judgment, and terrifying death.
 The end times scenarios that play out in many churches have attracted fringe groups such as QAnon by providing a foundation for oracle-sourced conspiracy theories that lead to violent, anti-establishment outcomes.
 The obvious contradiction of a Christianity asserting a struggle that is “not against flesh and blood” somehow ending up with a literal war against flesh and blood is paradoxical.
-Yet to not have faith in a brutal end times means, in many churches, that you don’t have a Christian faith at all.
-This left many Christians of my generation to either go along with the weirdness and ignore the obvious oddities of Christian doctrine, or – worse, to fully embrace them and make one’s Christian identity based on the willingness to blindly accept outrageous ideas.
+Yet to not have faith in a brutal and imminent end times means, in many churches, that you don’t have a Christian faith at all.
+This left many Christians of my generation to either go along with the weirdness and ignore the obvious oddities of Christian doctrine, or – worse, to fully embrace them and make one’s Christian identity based on the willingness to blindly accept outrageous theories as fact.
 The latter was often socially rewarded as “faith”.
 This was a package deal, though, for many young Christians – who are now adults with a literal end times engrained in them.

 “If the feeble mind of man did not presume to resist the clear evidence of truth, but yielded its infirmity to wholesome doctrines, as to a health-giving medicine, until it obtained from God, by its faith and piety, the grace needed to heal it, they who have just ideas, and express them in suitable language, would need to use no long discourse to refute the errors of empty conjecture.”

 The City of God, Book 2